AkshithSagar/MyMovieList/README.md

 Back End |Golang
 Database |SQLite

-**Note-The server and the databse needs to be decided as the project proceeds.**

 #### Description <br />
 * MyMovieList web application is a movie and show cataloguing web application where the users can use a list-like system to track and score movies and shows.
 * It can also be used as a discussion forum and a movie/show search database.